dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/get-started/create-app-visual-studio.md

 ## Change the window

 First, let's run the project and see the default output.
-You see that there is a window that pops up, without any controls, and a title of **MainWindow**:
+You'll see that a window that pops up, without any controls, and a title of **MainWindow**:

 :::image type="content" source="media/create-app-visual-studio/app-default.png" alt-text="A blank WPF app":::

-For our example app, this window is too big, and the title bar isn't really descriptive.
+For our example app, this window is too large, and the title bar isn't descriptive.
 Change the title and size of the window by changing the appropriate attributes in the XAML.

 :::code language="xaml" source="snippets/create-app-visual-studio/csharp/Start.xaml" highlight="8":::

 ## Prepare the layout

-WPF provides a very powerful layout system with many different layout controls.
+WPF provides a powerful layout system with many different layout controls.
 Layout controls help place and size child controls, and can even do so automatically.
 The default layout control provided to you in this XAML is the `<Grid>` control.

 The `Grid` control lets you define rows and columns, much like a table, and place controls within the bounds of a specific row and column combination.
 You can have any number of child controls or other layout controls added to the `Grid`.
-For example, you can place another `Grid` control inside of a specific row and column combination, and that new `Grid` can then define more rows and columns and have it's own children.
+For example, you can place another `Grid` control in a specific row and column combination, and that new `Grid` can then define more rows and columns and have its own children.

-The `<Grid>` control defines rows and columns in which your controls will reside.
+The `<Grid>` control defines rows and columns in which your controls will be.
 A grid always has a single row and column declared, meaning, the grid by default is a single cell.
 That doesn't really give you much flexibility in placing controls.

 Before we add the new rows and columns, add a new attribute to the `<Grid>` element: `Margin="10"`.
 This insets the grid from the window and makes it look a little nicer.